loganfinney27/THE-GEMSTONE/content/Fracture.md

   - Category
   - Fracture
 ---
-*Divides, breaks, schisms, etc.*
+*breaks, divisions, schisms, etc.*

 ---

-An altercation, disagreement, or confrontation that divides a group or organization.
+A crack, split, or divide that divides a group or organization.

 ---